prexymtha/FMX_25_22660348/README.md

 ### Question 1

+My git is updating two files at once.

 I struggled with this question….

 We can compute the rolling 3-year beta for each active manager and the